Contract TemplateCompliance Certificates

 Register as an employer on the uFiling portal

 If you have not already registered as a UIF employer, go to ufiling.labour.gov.za and complete the employer registration process.
-You will need your company registration documents, proof of business address, and details of your employees.
-Upon registration, you receive a UIF employer reference number.
-If you already pay UIF contributions through SARS on the EMP201 but have not registered on uFiling, you must register immediately — paying through SARS does not satisfy the uFiling registration and declaration requirements.
-Register each of your current employees by submitting UI-8 forms through the uFiling portal.
+You will need your company registration documents, proof of business address, bank confirmation, and details of every employee (South African ID or passport and work permit for non-residents, monthly earnings, role).
+On successful registration, you receive a UIF employer reference number.
+Critically, if you already pay UIF contributions through SARS on the monthly EMP201 return but have never registered on uFiling, you must register immediately — paying through SARS does NOT satisfy the uFiling registration and declaration requirements.
+This dual-system gap is the single most common UIF compliance failure in South Africa.
+Once registered, submit a UI-8 form through uFiling for every current employee to create their individual contributor record.

-Set up monthly payroll processes for UIF contribution calculation and payment
+Configure payroll for UIF calculation and monthly payment

 Submit monthly UI-19 declarations through uFiling

-Each month, after processing payroll, log in to the uFiling portal and submit the UI-19 declaration for the period.
-The declaration must include each employee's ID number, earnings for the month, employment status, and contribution amount.
-For new employees, submit a UI-8 registration before the first UI-19 declaration.
-For terminated employees, submit a UI-19 termination declaration with the correct reason code (resignation, retrenchment, dismissal, contract expiry, death, etc.) — this is essential for enabling the employee to claim UIF benefits.
-Submit the declaration by the 7th of the following month to align with the EMP201 payment date and maintain compliance.
+Each month, after processing payroll, log in to uFiling and submit the UI-19 declaration for the period — this is the step that most employers miss because they assume the EMP201 covers everything.
+The UI-19 declaration must include every employee's South African ID number, monthly remuneration, employment status (active, on leave, terminated), and contribution amount.
+For new employees, submit the UI-8 registration before their first UI-19 declaration.
+For terminated employees, submit a UI-19 termination declaration with the correct reason code — resignation (code 01), retrenchment (code 02), dismissal (code 03), contract expiry (code 04), death (code 05) — and provide the employee with a UI-2.7 discharge certificate confirming their employment period and earnings.
+The correct reason code is essential for the former employee's UIF benefit claim.
+Submit by the 7th of the following month.

 Apply for the UIF Compliance Certificate through uFiling

-Once all monthly declarations are submitted and contributions are paid, log in to the uFiling portal and request your UIF Compliance Certificate.
-The system will verify your compliance across all contribution periods.
-If fully compliant, the certificate is generated immediately and can be downloaded as a PDF.
-If there are outstanding items, the system will indicate what needs to be resolved — typically missing declarations, payment discrepancies, or unregistered employees.
-Resolve these issues and reapply.
+Once all monthly UI-19 declarations are submitted and contributions are paid (or reflect as paid after SARS-uFiling reconciliation), log in to uFiling and request your UIF Compliance Certificate.
+The system verifies compliance across all contribution periods, checking for months where no declaration was submitted, discrepancies between EMP201 UIF amounts and UI-19 declaration totals, unregistered employees appearing on the payroll, and outstanding queries.
+If compliant, the certificate generates immediately and can be downloaded as a PDF.
+If there are outstanding items, uFiling indicates what needs resolution — typically missing declarations (submit retrospectively), payment discrepancies (provide EMP201 proof and request reconciliation), or unregistered employees (submit UI-8 forms).
 Store the certificate securely and provide it to government tender evaluation committees, corporate clients, and any other parties who require proof of UIF compliance.

 Frequently Asked Questions